-The superintendent or principal has authority to expel automatically any student who possesses any controlled substance in violation of the Uniform Controlled Substance law; who possesses a knife, handgun, other firearm or any other instrument considered to be dangerous and capable of causing bodily harm; or who commits a violent act on school property.
-The expulsion will take effect immediately subject to constitutional due process rights.
+The superintendent or principal has authority to expel automatically any student who possesses any controlled substance in violation of the Uniform Controlled Substance law; who possesses a knife, handgun, other firearm or any other instrument considered to be dangerous and capable of causing bodily harm; who commits a violent act on school property; or or who makes a threat-whether verbal, written, or electronic-toward Pearl Public School District staff or property.
+The expulsion shall take effect immediately, subject to the student's constitutional right to due process.

 Legal Reference: Miss.
 Ann.
-Code § 37-11-18
+Code § 37-11-18 and Board Policy JCCA